Suffolk County Water Authority

 The Suffolk County Water Authority supplies only cold water to your home.
 If your cold water is working, the SCWA main is functioning properly.

 Your water heater is responsible for hot water pressure.
-Please check the valves leading into your water heater or contact a licensed plumber for assistance.
+Please check the valves leading into your water heater or you want to contact a licensed plumber for assistance.

 valve Check Your Main Valve